The Smart Export Guarantee: is it any good?

 How long does it take to sign up?

-Signing up for an SEG tariff can take anywhere from five to 12 weeks, depending on which supplier you choose, and whether you already have an MPAN.
+Signing up for an SEG tariff can take anywhere from five to 12 weeks, depending on which supplier you choose, and whether your meter has already been assigned an export MPAN.

 Ask your SEG licensee for a timeframe, and ask that your export payments are backdated to the date you submitted your application, rather than starting from the day the entire process is completed.